-In last week’s Gardeners’ World programme on BBC 2 there was a delightful moment when Monty, the presenter, paused as he was being filmed, to let us hear a cuckoo calling in the fields near his garden.
+In a recent Gardeners’ World programme on BBC 2 there was a delightful moment when Monty, the presenter, paused as he was being filmed, to let us hear a cuckoo calling in the fields near his garden.
 Thanks Monty, for noticing and letting us share in the precious experience!

 I doubt there were many among the several million viewers who have heard that iconic sound in recent years.
 Sadly, the last time for me was (too) many years ago, when we lived in Kent.